Technical

 2. Prepare mount and optic

 After leveling your work surface, you want to prepare your rifle, mount, and optic.
-If you haven’t already, start by removing any loaded magazine and double-checking the rifle chamber for ammunition.
+If you haven’t already, start by removing any loaded magazine and double-checking the chamber for ammunition.

-Quick Tip: Optic mounting is a perfect opportunity to also inspect and clean your firearm.
+Quick Tip: Optic mounting is a great opportunity to also inspect and clean your firearm.
 Check that all parts and accessories are tight, functioning properly, and not damaged.
 Wipe down the outside of your rifle and add lubricant to metal-to-metal contact and wear points inside, if needed.

 3. Establish eye relief